 you already studied a bit but do not remember much?

 ... that’s why you’re looking for the best way to study for the CFA exam?

-This ultimate CFA exam study guide binds the finest CFA exam study plan, study tips, and study materials together to one success-oriented approach.
-At the core of this approach is our study planner that offers you control, motivation, and knowledge retention, i.e. 3 indispensable ingredients of a successful CFA exam prep.
+Our ultimate CFA exam study guide binds the finest CFA exam study plan, study tips, and study materials together to one success-oriented approach.
+At the core of this approach is our STUDY PLANNER that offers you control, motivation, and knowledge retention, i.e., the 3 indispensable ingredients of successful CFA exam prep.